 1. If COC data are submitted: calculation in accordance with Regulation (EU) no. 2019/631 2.
 Conformity assessment or verification

-1. If COC data are submitted: calculation in accordance with Regulation (EU) no. 2019/631 2.
+1. 13.20 A (source: individual approval or weighing certificate) 2.
 Conformity assessment or verification 3.
-13.20 A (source: individual approval or weighing certificate)
+If COC data are submitted: calculation in accordance with Regulation (EU) no. 2019/631

 Table 2 Source for CO2 and weight data for vehicles without type approval

 For small importers, each vehicle has to be calculated prior to initial registration.
 Here it is the vehicle in its completed state that is of relevance.
 The unladen weight which is taken into account for calculating any penalty is obtained (if available) from Form 13.20 A and corresponds to the weight of the vehicle ascertained during the test carried out by the relevant cantonal motor vehicle testing centre, but it may also be based on the weighing certificate of the vehicle in its completed state.
-Upon request, importers have the option of submitting the Certificate of Conformity for the basic vehicle to FEDRO, on the basis of which the unladen weight of the generically completed vehicle can be calculated in accordance with Regulation (EU) no. 2019/631 with reference to the interpolation method specified in Regulation (EU) 2017/1151.
+Upon request, importers have the option of submitting the Certificate of Conformity for the basic vehicle to FEDRO, on the basis of which the unladen weight of the generically completed vehicle can be calculated in accordance with Appendix III, Part A, No 1.2.4 of Regulation (EU) no. 2019/631.

 The applicable CO2 emissions are reduced in the following cases: